-The over-estimating of immigrants from the NMS with primary educations in the QNHS was counter to our a priori expectations.
+The over-estimating of immigrants from the NMS with primary educations in the QHNS was counter to our a priori expectations.
 As our primary concern about the reliability of the QNHS related to the possible omission of immigrants with poor English language skills, we had expected that the QNHS would under-estimate those with low levels of education.
 According to Table 3, however, this is not the case for immigrants from the NMS.

-In Table 4, we present the calculations for immigrants from the Old EU, meaning the 15 members prior to May 2004, less Ireland and the UK.
+In Table 4, we present the calculations for immigrants from the old EU, meaning the 15 members prior to May 2004, less Ireland and the UK.
 The degree of similarity between the two samples is closer than it was in the case of both the UK and the NMS.
 There are only two statistically significant differences in proportions across the two samples, one within the age category and one within the educational categories.
-The QNHS provides an overestimate of those with third-level non-degree qualifications.
+The QNHS provides an over-estimate of those with third-level non degree qualifications.
 We noted above that there is a possibility of misclassification within the broad third-level category and for this reason we aggregated into a single category.
 When we do so, there is no statistically significant difference between the proportions in the Census and the QNHS.

 Our final group to be analysed on the basis on these variables are immigrants from "other" states, meaning all immigrants apart from those considered in Tables 2-4 and immigrants from the US.
-Immigrants from the US are identified within the data but their number is small.
+Immigrants from the US are identified within the data but there number is small.
 In Table 5, we present the same proportions and z-statistics for these immigrants as was presented in Tables 2-4.
 The picture that emerges is one of relatively few statistically significant differences.
 We can see that the proportion of 35-44 year olds is higher, statistically, in the QNHS relative to the Census.
 It is also the case that the employment rate in the QNHS is higher, again statistically.
+The QNHS shows a lower proportion of other-state immigrants with Junior Certificate level qualifications.
+However, once the aggregated category "all second-level" is used, this difference is no longer present.
+As with all other three regional groupings, there is no statistically significant difference between the proportions reported as having third-level qualifications.